Kim Kardashian Pays Homage To Naomi Campbell After Being Criticized For Wearing The Model’s Past Looks

 — Harper's Bazaar (@harpersbazaarus) March 13, 2019

 Kardashian’s decision to publicly give credit to the runway model seemingly squashed any further criticisms from Campbell’s fan base.
-The fashion star has always credited Campbell as one of her inspirations in the industry and the two have met on several occasions.
+The fashion star has always credited Campbell as one of her inspirations in the industry, and the two have met on several occasions.

+According to The Daily Mail, Kardashian’s decision to wear the same dress as Campbell wasn’t the only faux pas made in her Versace gown.
+She and West reportedly arrived late to Chance the Rapper’s wedding.
+The power couple arrived shortly after the bride, and disrupted the pair’s nuptials.
+The wedding took place at The Resort at Pelican Hill in Newport Beach, California.

 .@KimKardashian is a @NaomiCampbell fan through and through. ✨ https://t.co/kdZAajtIOZ